mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-locations.md

 # Manage locations

 > [!IMPORTANT]
 > Microsoft Search in Bing is being retired on March 31, 2025.
 Some Microsoft Search answers will no longer be available after that date, including location answers.
-Learn more[/microsoftsearch/retirement-microsoft-search-bing]
+[Learn more](/microsoftsearch/retirement-microsoft-search-bing)

 ## Location